Summiner/Luneth/README.md

 # Luneth

-> This is a java library that makes storing Key/Value objects with serialization simple and reliable.
+> This is a java library that makes storing Key/Object data with serialization simple and reliable.

 ### Supported Storage Methods
 - [x] Redis (In-Memory)